carlosp420/PyPhyloGenomics_ms/MS.md

-PyPhyloGenomics contains functions to automatically design degenerate primers from the homologous sequences by delivering the sequences to primer4clades and receiving the designed primers. primer4clades is a web service based on the CODEHOP strategy for primer design [@contreras2009].
+PyPhyloGenomics contains functions to automatically design degenerate primers from the homologous sequences by delivering the sequences to primer4clades and receiving the designed primers. primer4clades is a web service based on the CODEHOP strategy for primer design [@contreras2009] (it is recomended that automated alignments and primers are analyzed carefully to ensure good quality).

-It is recomended that both alignment and designed primers to be analyzed carefully to make sure that the are no problems.
-After this step, one can have around XXX genes ready to be sequenced across novel species in Lepidoptera for many species if NGS techniques are used.
+After this step, one can have numerous candidate genes ready to be sequenced across novel Lepidoptera species using NGS techniques.

-### Sample preparation for Next Generation Sequencing in Ion Torrent
+## Sample preparation for Next Generation Sequencing in Ion Torrent
 We followed the library preparation protocol for NGS by @meyer2010 with minor modifications  for the Ion Torrent technology.
 This method consists in attaching and index